Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Diagrammatic models

 \begin{example} Let $X$ be a set of taxa.
-A matrix $D_X:X\times X\to \R$ such that for all $x,x',x''\in X$: \begin{enumerate} \item $D_X(x,x')=D_X(x',x)$, \item $D_X(x,x'')\leq D_X(x,x')+D_X(x',x'')$, \item $D_X(x,x')\geq0$, \item $D_X(x,x')=0\Leftrightarrow x=x'$, \end{enumerate} is said to be a \textit{metric}.
-If the matrix is satisfying only the first three, then it is called a \textit{pseudometric}.
-If $D_X$ satisfies the first condition and also $D_X(x,x'')\leq \max\{D_X(x,x'),D_X(x',x'')\}$, then $D_X$ is said to be a \textit{symmetric ultranetwork} \cite{smith2016hierarchical}.
-If it is also a metric, then it is called an \textit{ultrametric}.
+A matrix $D_X:X\times X\to \R$ such that for all $x,x',x''\in X$: \begin{enumerate} \item $D_X(x,x')=D_X(x',x)$, \item $D_X(x,x'')\leq D_X(x,x')+D_X(x',x'')$, \item $D_X(x,x')\geq0$, \item $D_X(x,x)=0$, \item $D_X(x,x')=0\Rightarrow x=x'$, \end{enumerate} is said to be a \emph{metric}.
+If the matrix is satisfying only the first four, then it is called a \emph{pseudometric}.
+Every pseudometric is also a phylogenetic network, but not vice versa.
+If $D_X$ satisfies the first condition and also $D_X(x,x'')\leq \allowbreak \max\{D_X(x,x'),D_X(x',x'')\}$, then $D_X$ is said to be a \emph{symmetric ultranetwork} \cite{smith2016hierarchical}.
+If it is also a metric, then it is called an \emph{ultrametric}.
 We easily check that in all cases the matrices satisfy the two axioms of a phylogenetic network.
 From now on, we will also call any symmetric ultranetwork a \emph{phylogenetic tree}. \end{example}

-We are now investigating a lattice-diagram representation for phylogenetic networks, visualized by a certain DAG, which generalizes the treegram representation of symmetric ultranetworks; a richer structure that allows for undirected loops in that DAG.\footnote{Note that there will not be any directed loops in that DAG structure, but rather, there would be loops in the underlying graph of that DAG.}
+We are now investigating a lattice-diagram representation for phylogenetic networks, visualized by a certain DAG, which generalizes the treegram representation of symmetric ultranetworks; a richer structure that allows for undirected loops in that DAG (note that there will not be any directed loops in that DAG structure, but rather, there would be loops in the underlying graph of that DAG).

 Recall that a treegram consists of an increasing sequence of subpartitions of $X$.
 Now, to allow our representation to have loops we introduce a generalization of the notion of subpartition of a set $X$, i.e.~a family of `blocks' (subsets) of $X$, such that \begin{enumerate} \item At each level, each block is maximal in the sense that no block is contained in another block. \item Intersections between the blocks of $X$ are allowed so that loops can be formed in the network, as time is traced backward. \end{enumerate}